Set up OpenID provider

 Create config file

-Create a file config.json with the following entries:
+Create a file config.toml with the following entries:

 Start Docker container

-Pull and run the Border Gateway in a Docker container.
-Make sure the .pem files and the config.env is available, e.g.:
+Run the Border Gateway with docker-compose.
+Make sure the .pem files and the config.json is available, e.g.: